Autism Spectrum Disorder Graduate Certificate

-The online Graduate Certificate in Autism Spectrum Disorders has a focused curriculum designed to prepare graduates to effectively work with children and students across the autism spectrum.
+The online Graduate Certificate in Autism Spectrum Disorder has a focused curriculum designed to prepare graduates to effectively work with children and students across the autism spectrum.

 This certificate program provides critical knowledge and practical skills to help address a disorder that is estimated to affect approximately 1 in 68 children in the United States.
 Students complete a four-course sequence that includes a field work component.